 - Another amazing feature of this material is its ability to resist the attack of UV rays.
 While other plastics that are usually used to replace glass tend to yellow after a while, ETFE does not yellow and with proper maintenance can last up to 40 years.
 What’s more, when its cycle of use is over, the membrane is melted down and reused, thus obtaining a 100% recycling rate.

 - ETFE is also an excellent thermal insulator, which is why, when used, there is a significant reduction in energy costs for the maintenance of structures.

-Canobbio Textile has carried out numerous architectural projects in ETFE, including the skylight of the San Raffaele Hospital in Milan, the Dome for the archaeological site of Villa Adriana in Rome and the Korce Sport Center in Albania, to mention some of the most prestigious examples.
+Canobbio Textile has carried out numerous architectural projects in ETFE, including the skylight of the San Raffaele Hospital in Milan and the Korce Sport Center in Albania, to mention some of the most prestigious examples.